OneBusAway/onebusaway-docs/src/guides/wiki/oba-2x-config-deploy-guide.md

 In the above XML code, you will need to replace newPassword in the SQL settings with the password you chose for the oba user.

-## Start the Tomcat8 Service
+## Start the tomcat9 Service
-You can start the Tomcat8 Service to see if everything worked.
-In a second SSH window you may want to run the following command so that you can watch the console output of the Tomcat8 service as OneBusAway starts up for the first time:
+You can start the tomcat9 Service to see if everything worked.
+In a second SSH window you may want to run the following command so that you can watch the console output of the tomcat9 service as OneBusAway starts up for the first time:

-`tail -f /var/log/tomcat8/catalina.out`
+`tail -f /var/log/tomcat9/catalina.out`

-To start the Tomcat8 Service, run this command:
+To start the tomcat9 Service, run this command:

-`service tomcat8 start`
+`service tomcat9 start`

 ## Check all of the Services.
-OBA v2 uses multiple different services to make sure each one is working correctly you should be able to visit:
+OBA v2 uses multiple different services.
+To make sure each one is working correctly, you should be able to visit:
 * http://myoba.example.com:8080/routes
 * http://myoba.example.com:8080/onebusaway-transit-data-federation-webapp/
 * http://myoba.example.com:8080/onebusaway-api-webapp/api/where/agencies-with-coverage.json?key=TEST